atutko2/HackTheBox/Modules/UsingWebProxies/UsingWebProxies.md

 ## Proxy Setup

-Both ZAP and Burpe Suite have built in browsers to use for Web Proxies.
+Both ZAP and Burp Suite have built in browsers to use for Web Proxies.
 This automatically routes the web traffic through the tool.
 Burp: Proxy>Intercept>Open Browser Zap: Click Firefox Browser
 Needed to install Certs for Burp Suite and Zap so that I can use Proxies.
 I then had to add them to firefox under preferences>privacy>view Certificates>Authorities>Import

 ## Intercepting Web Requests